 - organizing a monthly reading series at Brookline Booksmith

-- teaching creative writing to public school students at Boston Public Library branches in Allston and Roxbury
+- teaching creative writing to public school students at Boston Public Library and partnering with 826 Boston

 - managing the Breakwater Review, an online literary journal

-- attending the annual AWP (Association of Writers &Writing Programs) Conference, most recently in Chicago and Denver.
+- attending the annual AWP (Association of Writers &Writing Programs) Conference, most recently in Chicago and Boston.